 Welcome to runonmom.com!

-I have a loving, super funny husband, three of the coolest kids I know, and definitely two of the sweetest dogs.
+I have a loving, super funny husband, three of the coolest kids I know, and two of the sweetest senior dogs.
 Ever.
-They are aging quickly 14 and 15, so we take one day at a time.

 Our loud home is filled with laughing, crying, barking, and inside jokes.
-The busy days are as exhausting as they are exciting, and I truly appreciate you letting me share my stories with you.
+The busy days are as exhausting as they are exciting.
+Over the years, life has slowed down as the nest empties and fills up again as our kids post-college pursue jobs and, for our daughter, law school.
+I’m the youngest of four girls, and my mom and dad are 87 and 90, respectively.
+So my stories are varied and perhaps a little like yours.
+Love and loss, hope and haplessness, delight and despair.
+I truly appreciate you letting me share my stories with you.

 At runonmom.com, I’ll share why I love being a mom, why running or walking really fast (since ankle replacement surgery in April 2024) keeps me sane, why faith matters to me, and why human connection and stories help remind me that we are more alike than different.